 PHC Cannabinoid Effects: What Does the High Feel Like?

-From what consumers report, the feeling PHC gives is similar to what you get from consuming delta 9 edibles.
+From what consumers say, the feeling PHC gives is similar to what you get from consuming Delta 9 edibles.

 Note that these effects are only as reported by consumers, and scientists are yet to confirm them.